pyca/cryptography/docs/hazmat/primitives/asymmetric/serialization.rst

     This is a curated encryption choice and the algorithm may change over time.

-    :param bytes password: The password for encryption.
+    :param bytes password: The password to use for encryption.

 .. class:: NoEncryption